Niltonjuniorphd/Starbucks_project/README.md

 # Starbucks Project

-Applying data science and machine learning techniques to analyze Starbucks customer behavior and create offer recommendations.
+Applying data science and machine learning techniques to analyze Starbucks customer behavior and create offer recommendations and machine learn models.

 ## **Project Overview**

 ### **Objective**
-The goal of this project is to develop two **Recommendation Engines** to suggest offers based on customer segmentation.
-The following approaches were implemented and evaluated:
+The goal of this project is to develop two **Recommendation Engines** to suggest offers based on ranked items and user interactions.
+The following approaches were implemented:

 - **Engine 1:** Rank-Based Recommendations
 - **Engine 2:** User-User Collaborative Filtering

 Additionally, a classification model using a **Decision Tree Classifier** was developed to predict attributes such as gender, age group, and offer acceptance. **Feature engineering** was extensively performed, and multiple feature sets were tested to determine the most effective predictors.

+> An article was publishe in the Medium blog post: https://medium.com/@niltonjuniorphd/coffee-cheers-using-data-science-and-machine-learning-to-decode-starbucks-customer-behaviour-7d1c81777eae

 ### **Evaluation Metrics**
 - The recommendation engines were optimized to deliver relevant offers to customers.